Lorenzschaef/HelpPagesBundle/readme.md

 Add your Documents
 ------------------

 Put your Help Pages in the configured folder (app/Resources/HelpPages by default).
 The files have to end with .md and can be organized in subfolders.
-To define the sorting order, you my prepend a number followed by an underscore to the filename.
+To define the sorting order, you may prepend a number followed by an underscore to the filename.

 ```
-- 01_gettingstarted.md
+|- 01_gettingstarted.md
-- 02_basics
+|- 02_basics
     |- index.md
     |- 01_accountcreation.md
     |- 02_profile.md
   ...
 ```

-These pages can the be accessed with these routes:
+These pages can then be accessed through the following URLs:

 ```
 http:://www.example.com/help/gettingstarted